danhawkes/android-scripts/README.md

 From the root of a project, resize an image from `artwork`, and put it in the `src/main/res` directory:

-`andimg -o src/main/res artwork/icon.png 32 32`
+`andimg -o src/main/res artwork/icon.png 32x32`

+As above, but with the standard launcher icon resolution:

+`andimg -r src/main/res artwork/icon.png launcher`